Your in-depth introduction to the Polyvagal Theory, with loads of links to further learning.

 Body numbs, dissociation, drop in blood pressure and heart rate.

 The PVT has everything to do with the Autonomic Nervous System.
-The ANS is responsible for regulating all the internal stuff you don't need to think about, like: breathing, digestion and heart rate.
+It's responsible for regulating all the internal stuff you don't need to think about, like: breathing, digestion and heart rate.
 When we go into the different primary or mixed states, there are autonomic shifts that take place.

 The reverse of this is true as well.
 To come out of shutdown, our sympathetic state needs to kick in first.
 A powerful fight state followed by flight and then into safety once again.

-The vagal brake is the focus of my course - Building Safety Anchors.
+The vagal brake is the focus of Building Safety Anchors.